haileyringier/virtual_realtor_cli-mod_1_project/README.md

 SQLite3 - version 3.16

 # Setup
-To run this project, install it locally by cloning the GitHub repository and typing:
+To run this project, install it locally by cloning the GitHub repository and type:
 ```
   ruby runner.rb